 Southern US pine forest with a rising light arrow symbolizing Forest Investment Associates timberland growth and inflation hedging

-Unlocking Generational Wealth: Why Smart Capital is Moving to Forest Investment Associates in 2025
+Unlocking Generational Wealth: Why Smart Capital is Moving to Forest Investment Associates in 2026

 Before we dissect the manager, we must understand the asset.
-Why, in late 2025, are British and European investors looking across the Atlantic to American forests?
+Why, in late 2026, are British and European investors looking across the Atlantic to American forests?

 1. The Inflation Shield

-Real assets are the traditional hedge against currency debasement, but timberland possesses a unique “superpower”.
-Research indicates that US timberland returns do not just track inflation; they effectively lead it.
-As the cost of raw materials rises, timber owners are often the first to capture that value.
-In a UK economy grappling with persistent cost-of-living pressures, holding an asset that appreciates when everything else gets more expensive is not just smart; it is essential defence.
+As we saw throughout 2025, when the cost of raw materials rose, timber owners were often the first to capture that value.
+In a UK economy currently grappling with the persistent aftershocks of living pressures, holding an asset that appreciates when everything else gets more expensive is not just smart; it is essential defence.

 2. Biological Compounding

-Consider the stock market.
-If Apple stops selling iPhones, its stock drops.
-Now consider a forest.
-If the timber market crashes, you simply do not harvest.
-You lock the gate.
 But here is the magic: the trees keep growing.
 They add volume—and value—biologically, regardless of what the GDP is doing.
-This “biological growth” accounts for a significant portion of the total return (often over 60%).1 It is a return driver that is completely uncorrelated to financial markets.
+This biological growth” accounts for a significant portion of the total return (often over 60%).
+It is a return driver that is completely uncorrelated to financial markets.

 Components of Timberland Return